-A cease and desist letter is sent to an individual and/or a company putting them on notice of some infringing conduct, demanding that they stop that conduct and don’t resume that conduct again in the future.
+A cease and desist letter is sent to an individual and/or a company putting them on notice of some infringing conduct, demanding that they stop that conduct and not resume that conduct again in the future.

-It may warn the recipient that if they don’t comply with the letter, that you may begin legal action against them.
+It may warn the recipient that if they don’t comply with the letter, you may begin legal action against them.
 If the recipient complies with the demands in the letter, both parties may be able to avoid timely and costly legal proceedings.

 We recommend obtaining legal advice before writing and sending a cease and desist letter.